NCKU-CIoTlab/TALMA-on-ALPS/README.md

 # TALMA-on-ALPS

-This repository contains the demo code and techincal report with extended experiments for our research work:
+This repository contains the demo code and techincal report for our research work:
 **"A Physiotherapy Video Matching Method Supporting Arbitrary Camera Placement via Angle-of-Limb-based Posture Structures."**

 ## 📑 Technical Report